Hong Kong police fire rubber bullets as extradition bill protests turn to chaos

 Ambulances sped toward the protest area as panic spread through the crowd, with many people trying to flee the stinging tear gas, according to a Reuters witness.
 More than 10 people were wounded in the clashes, Cable TV reported.

-Police used pepper spray, tear gas and batons to force crowds back, while some individuals were chased.
+Police used pepper spray, tear gas and batons to force crowds back.
 Some shops put up their shutters at the nearby IFC, one of Hong Kong’s tallest buildings.

 Civil Human Rights Front, which organized a protest on Sunday that it estimated saw more than a million people take to the streets in protest against the extradition bill, accused police of using unnecessary violence.